Father Thomas Grumm

 In March 2002, the Archdiocese of Philadelphia received a report that Father Thomas Grumm molested a male student from Cardinal Dougherty High School.
 The abuse began in 1986 and carried over into Grumm’s assignment at Archbishop Kennedy High School.
 It ended in 1988.

-Grumm was confronted with the allegations and, while the grand jury report is not clear as to whether he admitted to them or not, the next steps taken were consistent with the modus operandi of the Archdiocese of Philadelphia when a priest did so.
+Grumm was confronted with the allegations and, while the Philadelphia 2005 Grand Jury Report is not clear as to whether he admitted to them or not, the next steps taken were consistent with the modus operandi of the Archdiocese of Philadelphia when a priest did so.
 He was sent to St. John Vianney, a notorious treatment facility for pedophile priests in Downingtown, Pennsylvania, for an evaluation and treatment.
 After his discharge in November 2002, Grumm relocated to Minnesota.

 It appears from information on the Archdiocese of Philadelphia’s website that this was not the first time that Grumm was required to undergo a psychological evaluation and treatment.
 In 1992, he was sent to Guest House, another notorious treatment facility that evaluated pedophile priests, located in Michigan.
 Guest House was often used by Church leaders to treat abusive priests who often had chemical dependency issues, with the idea that if the priest treated his drinking problem, he would not abuse children anymore.
 There is no information in the grand jury report that informs us to the reason for the 1992 referral, but our experience tells us it may have been related to a report of sexual abuse of minors.
 Of course, we cannot say that with certainty until we see Grumm’s personnel files.